FarahAbd05/FarahAbd05/README.md

 ## Hi there 👋

 I'm **Farah Abdullah**, a junior at Cornell University majoring in **Electrical and Computer Engineering (ECE)**.
-I’m passionate about the intersection of **hardware, software, and AI** — building projects that combine engineering with real-world impact.
+I’m passionate about the intersection of **hardware, software, and AI**, building projects that combine engineering with real-world impact.

 ---